• Skip to primary navigation

 Compiled by the Road Trip Manitoba team

 Smack dab in the middle of Canada, Winnipeg is a fantastic city with no shortage of things to do.
-Previously overlooked for bigger Canadian hubs, Winnipeg, Manitoba is a city that is slowly making its way onto travellers’ radars.
+Previously overlooked for bigger Canadian hubs, Winnipeg, Manitoba is a city that is slowly making its way onto travellers’ radars, and for good reason!
 The thriving cultural life, excellent dining options, and access to natural beauty are all reasons to visit.
 Whether you’re an outdoors enthusiast, a sports fan, a lover of the arts, or anything in between, there’s something for you in Winnipeg.

 About Winnipeg